rapka/substack-recommendation-graph/README.md

 Also included in this repo are scripts for scraping recommendation networks from specific blogs and converting the data to other formats for analysis.

+## Datasets

+The `datasets` directory contains JSON files containing the recommendation networks of several individual blogs as well as list of anti-transgender and race science blogs stored in `data/terfBlogs.json` and `data/raceBlogs.json` respectively.
+Additionally, both lists are merged into `data/combinedBlogs.json`, making data/combinedBlogs-3.json the largest and most comprehensive data set.

+The `datasets-csv` directory contains all of the datasets converted into edge list CSV files capable of being [visualized by Gephi](https://docs.gephi.org/User_Manual/Import_CSV_Data/
+).
+Blog names are simplified for readability purposes.

+All data was generated between 3/15/2025 and 3/17/2025.

 ## Scripts

 ### Installation

-The scripts for scraping and converting data are written in NodeJS 22.
+The scripts for scraping and converting data are written in [NodeJS](https://nodejs.org/en) 22.
+Ensure you have the right version installed and install dependencies by running `npm install`.

 ### Scraping

 ##### Individual Blogs

-`npm run scrape url {url} {depth}` will scrape recommendations from the specified URL into a JSON file at `datasets/{url}-{depth}.json` containing data relating to `blogUrl` and all blogs within `depth` degrees of separation.
+`npm run scrape url {url} {depth}` will scrape recommendations from the specified URL into a JSON file at `datasets/{url}-{depth}.json` containing data relating to `blogUrl` and all blogs within `depth` degrees of separation (defaults to 3).

 ##### List of Blogs